Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - All door entrances leading into Storage are only accessible to the Mercenaries.
   - If Café Outside is neutralized, the door entrances leading to Storage will unlock in Exhibition.
   - If Café Inside is neutralized, the door entrances leading to Storage will unlock in Monolith.
-  - Bug fixed: Removed the glass panels in Cafe Inside to prevent an exploit where Mercenaries can see Spies in motion vision through the ceiling.
+  - *Bug fixed:* Removed the glass panels in Cafe Inside to prevent an exploit where Mercenaries can see Spies in Motion Vision through the ceiling.
 ---
 - Enhanced Orphanage:
   - Cam.
 Net. has been completely redesigned with five new ones: two located in first and second floor’s hallways and one in the courtyard.